Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

   A process is an instance of a program in execution.
 It includes the program code, its current activity, and the resources allocated to it, such as memory and file handles.
 The operating system manages processes to ensure that they have the necessary resources and can execute concurrently without interfering with each other.
 ]
 Thus, a program is a passive entity while a process is an active entity that is being executed by the CPU.
 A single program can have multiple processes running simultaneously, each with its own state and resources.

+== User Operating System Interface

+There are two approaches to user operating system interfaces:
+- *Command Line Interface:* A command line interface (CLI) allows users to interact with the operating system by typing commands into a text-based terminal.
+Users can execute programs, manage files, and perform system tasks by entering specific commands and parameters.
+While CLIs can be powerful and flexible, they often require users to remember command syntax and options.
+- *Graphical User Interface:* A graphical user interface (GUI) allows users to interact with the operating system through graphical elements such as windows, icons, and menus.
+GUIs are generally more user-friendly and intuitive than CLIs, making them accessible to a broader range of users.
+However, they may require more system resources and can be less efficient for advanced users who prefer keyboard shortcuts and command-line tools.
+Now-a-days, we also have *touchscreen interfaces* which are based on actions and selections and do not require the mouse.

 == Dual Mode Operation